dkzwm/FormatEditText/README_EN.md

     implementation 'me.dkzwm.widget.fet:core:0.1.0'
 }
 ```
-If you need to use the old Android Support version, 请查看[0.0.8 README](https://github.com/dkzwm/FormatEditText/blob/v0.0.8/README_EN.md)
+If you need to use the old Android Support version, please see [0.0.8 README](https://github.com/dkzwm/FormatEditText/blob/v0.0.8/README_EN.md)
 ## How to used
 #### In Xml
 ```